juanpc2018/Linux-Audio-Interface/README.md

-im curious to hear the New SteadyClock FS, but too much $$ for No mic-pres. i think im going for the Chasis Rabbit Hole.
+im curious to hear the New SteadyClock FS, but too much $$ for No mic-pres. i think im going for the Chasis Rabbit Hole. older StreadyClock(TM) was ok for 48Khz, but 96Khz was Not good enough, using a better an external clock, hdsp9632 did improved.

 Sadly Avid HDX does Not have Linux Support,
 DSP plugins sound awesome vs. CPU